katholiek-onderwijs-vlaanderen/sri4node/README.md

 # Usage

 Start by requiring the module in your code (as well as Express.js).
-Then we'll create some convenient aliasses for the utility functions bundles with sri4node as well.
+Then we'll create some convenient aliasses for the utility functions bundled with sri4node as well.

     var express = require('express');
     var app = express();